Crystal Spa Treatments Are the Latest Beauty Trend You Need to Try

 Sensory Spa by Clarins: Panama City, Panama

 When you walk into the amethyst crystal steam room in the Sensory Spa by Clarins at the Westin Playa Bonita, you'll come face to face with a giant amethyst sparkling in the mist.
 Amethysts are said to have a number of healing properties, including headache relief (too much fun in Casco Viejo last night?).
-Once you're sharing a tiny space with that amethyst, close your eyes and "visualize a purple flame burning up all the thoughts in your head," suggests crystal expert Heather Askinosie of Energy Muse, coauthor of Crystal Muse: Everyday Rituals to Tune In to the Real You.
+Once you're sharing a tiny space with that amethyst, close your eyes and "visualize a purple flame burning up all the thoughts in your head," suggests crystal expert Heather Askinosie of Energy Muse, coauthor of

 Whether or not you believe in crystal power, steam (via a humidifier, a pot of boiling water, or just a nice hot shower) has long been used as a natural headache remedy, so lie down on those warm, wet tiles, breathe in the amethyst-infused steam, and feel the tension in your temples go slack.